-- Expansion of paratransit service parameters beyond the three-fourths mile required by the ADA; - Expansion of current hours of operation for ADA paratransit services that are beyond those provided on the fixed route services; - The incremental cost of providing same day service; - The incremental cost (if any) of making door-to-door service available to all eligible ADA paratransit riders, but on a case-by-case basis for individual riders in an otherwise curb-to-curb system; and - Enhancement of the level of service by providing escorts or assisting riders through the door of their destination.
+- Expansion of paratransit service parameters beyond the three-fourths mile required by the ADA; - Expansion of current hours of operation for ADA paratransit services that are beyond those provided on the fixed route services; - The incremental cost of providing same day service; - The incremental cost (if any) of making door-to-door service available to all eligible ADA paratransit riders, but not on a case-by-case basis for individual riders in an otherwise curb-to-curb system; and - Enhancement of the level of service by providing escorts or assisting riders through the door of their destination. - Acquisition of vehicles and equipment designed to accommodate wheelchairs that are larger than 30"x 48" and/or weigh more than 600 pounds when occupied and labor costs of aides to help drivers assist passengers with oversized wheelchairs.
+This would permit the acquisition of lifts with a larger capacity modifications to lifts with a 600 pound design load, and the acquisition of heavier duty vehicles for paratransit and/or demand-response service in order to accommodate lifts with a heavier design load, and - Installation of additional securement locations in public transit buses beyond minimum ADA requirements.